-Getting fluffy rolls with whole wheat flour
+- whole wheat flour

 The first time I tried baking with whole wheat, it was a big flop.
-The rolls were dense, didn’t rise well and were too tough and chewy.
+The rolls were dense, didn’t rise well, and were too tough and chewy.
 It took me a lot of tweaking to get this recipe right and get the fluffy roll I wanted with real wheat flavor.

 Let me tell you a secret about getting fluffy bread with whole wheat flour: stop using all whole wheat flour.
 I know, terrible advice.
-But if you are trying to get soft, light, and fluffy breads, it will be much easier if you mix in white flour.
+But if you are trying to get soft, light, and fluffy pieces of bread, it will be much easier if you mix in white flour.
 This recipe is 2/3 white flour and 1/3 whole wheat, but you can tweak and adjust this, adding more whole wheat flour as necessary.